Remains found in Philadelphia connected to deadly hit-and-run in Bucks County: Source

-Police said a 29-year-old woman was struck by multiple cars and ultimately killed while either walking on or attempting to cross Route 1 in Bucks County early Monday morning.
+Police say 29-year-old Alexandra Ridgway was struck by multiple cars and ultimately killed while either walking on or attempting to cross Route 1 in Bucks County early Monday morning.

 The incident had closed all lanes of US 1 near Neshaminy High School in Middletown Township.